FREQUENTLY ASKED QUESTIONS

 When will the copper markings show up on the puppies?

-puppies are 8 weeks old we can really see a lot of copper.
-But even then, it could take 6-12 months for them to darken and spread.
+time the puppies are 8 weeks old we can really see a lot of copper.
+But even then, it could take 6-12 months for them to

 Why are the merle colored puppies more money than the solid tri or bi colored puppies?